-Lucky for me, I’d discovered the love for reading in my early college days.
+Lucky for me, I’d discovered a love for reading in my early college days.
 And it has been helpful ever since.
-I mean the idea of living someone else’s experience through their words is amazing.
+The idea of living someone else’s experience through their words is amazing.

 Disclosure: Misfit Wanderers is a part of Amazon Affiliate’s program and this post contains affiliate links.
 This means when you click to buy or view, you’ll be sent to the Amazon store of your country where you can perform the act.
 We get a small commission (if you buy) and you get the book at no extra cost.
 We see this as you helping us to thrive, thanks 🙂